Kinerius/TestITG/README.md

 Bonus points for adding Localization to every text and adding a Localization dropdown at the settings menu (english and spanish is enough)

+Bonus points for adding a different settings tab with video settings (resolution, fps limit, etc)

 ### Extra Info

 There is no need to upgrade the visual quality of this project.